 d.
 There are strict rules governing behaviour in examinations and examination boards reserve the right to withdraw ALL papers taken by a student found to be engaging in unfair practice.
 Notices concerning behaviour will be displayed prominently both outside and inside examination rooms.

 e.
 Once an examination has started, students will only be allowed to leave the room before the end of the examination in the most extreme cases (eg. illness).
-Toilet visits must be made before the examination and it would be very rare for a student to be allowed to go to the toilet during a public examination, unless students have associated medical conditions.
+Toilet visits are strongly encouraged before exams so that students do not miss any of their allocated examination time visiting the toilet.
+Where students have medical conditions that mean regular toilet visits are required we can make appropriate arrangements.

 f.
 Drinking water will be allowed in exams and students should bring their own water in a suitable clear bottle, without any labels.
 Bottles with labels or coloured bottles will not be permitted.

 g.
 Students must be present, in good time for all examinations.
-In the unlikely event that a student is ill and unable to attend an examination, it is important that you let the Academy know immediately.
-We are yet to be made aware of the arrangements for students who have COVID during an examination and we will keep you notified.
-For all other medical absences you must obtain a medical certificate from your doctor and hand this in to the Academy within 48 hours of the examination.
-There is no provision by examination boards for the examination to be taken at another time so it is important that no examinations are missed.
-Grades could be adversely affected by missed examinations
+In the unlikely event that a student is ill and unable to attend an examination, it is important that you let the academy know immediately.
+For all medical absences you must obtain a medical certificate from your doctor and hand this in to the Academy within 48 hours of the examination.
+There is no provision by examination boards for the examination to be taken at another time so it is important that examinations are not missed.
+Grades can be adversely affected by missed examinations

 h.
 If a student fails to turn up for an examination to which they are entered, you will be asked to pay the entry fee for that examination.
 Additionally, any student missing an examination, other than for certified illness as above, may not be allowed to attend the Prom or the Year 11 Celebration Day.